 Ming Dynasty Establishing Suzerainty Over Ryukyu

 In Jan of A.D.
 1372, Ming Emperor Hongwu dispatched Yang Zai to Liu-qiu [Ryukyu].
 Liu-qiu [Ryukyu] King Cha-du sent over his brother Tai-qi with tributes.
-Emperor conferred "da [grand] tong [unification] li [calendar]" and silk clothing onto the Ryukyu emissary.
+Emperor conferred the gifts of "da [grand] tong [unification] li [calendar]" and silk clothing onto the Ryukyu emissary.
 In the winter of 1374, Tai-qi came to the Ming court again.
-Emperor asked minister Li Hao to offer cloth, 10,000 pieces of pottery, and 1,000 iron works.
+The Emperor asked minister Li Hao to offer cloth, 10,000 pieces of pottery, and 1,000 iron works.
 In summer of A.D.
 1376, Tai-qi came back with Li Hao, and was offered 40 horses.
 The next year, Ryukyu sent in 1,000 grams of sulphur, i.e., Ryulyu's most famous native product.
 (Sulphur, pronounced "liu huang [yellow]" in Chinese, could possibly be the source of the name for Ryukyu.)
 The next year, King "south of mountain" sent an emissary to China with tributes, too.
 In spring of 1382, King "middle of the mountain" sent an emissary, and the Ming court escorted him back.
-The next year, the two kings asked for a silver seal with gold embedding.
+The next year, the two kings asked for silver seals with gold embedding.
 Knowing that the two kings were fighting King "north of mountain", Emperor Hongwu ordered a ceasefire.
-Then the 3rd king, i.e., King "north of mountain", dispatched an emissary to China with the two other kings' delegation.
+Then the 3rd king, i.e., King "north of mountain", dispatched an emissary to China with the two other kings' delegations.
 In 1385, King "north of mountain" was given a silver seal.
 Two kings were granted a boat each.
 In A.D.
 1390, the emissary of King "middle of the mountain" was caught with smuggled goods of 10 grams of spice and 300 grams of pepper.
 Once goods were confiscated at the capital, the Ming paper currency was given as compensation.
 In summer of 1392, King "middle of the mountain" sent a prince and a general's son to the Chinese capital for attending the Confucian Academy [i.e., "guo zi jian"].
-Emperor offered the "overseas" students both summer clothing and winter clothing.
+Emperor offered the "overseas" students both the summer clothing and winter clothing.
 The next year, another general's son was sent to the capital.
-In spring of 1396, succeeding King "north of mountain" sent an emissary to China.
-The Chinese Emperor asked students from "south of mountain" of Liu-qiu [Ryukyu] return to their country, but the students returned to China in the winter, apparently enjoying life in China more than on the island.
-King "middle of the mountain" sent over female students.
-King "middle of the mountain" requested for conferral of Ming court's costumes.
-Emperor dispatched to Ryukyu 36 households of Fujian Prov artizans who were good at building ships.
+In spring of 1396, the succeeding King "north of mountain" sent an emissary to China.
+The Chinese Emperor asked students from "south of mountain" Liu-qiu [Ryukyu] to return to their country, but the students returned to China in the winter, apparently enjoying life in China more than on the island.
+King "middle of the mountain" sent over some female students.
+King "middle of the mountain" requested for conferral of the Ming court's costumes.
+The Emperor dispatched to Ryukyu 36 households of Fujian Province artizans who were good at building ships.

 Emperor Huidi and Emperor Chengzu continued the relations with Liu-qiu [Ryukyu].